brbavar/katex-for-messenger-web/README.md

 ## Build Instructions

-[Install the latest version of Node](https://nodejs.org/en/download) for your operating system and architecture.
+[Install the latest (LTS or current) version of Node](https://nodejs.org/en/download) for your operating system and architecture.

 Navigate to the root of the project.
 Run `npm install` to install all dependencies the build process requires.
 Then, if the project contains no `dist` folder, use the command `npm run build`.
 Otherwise, use `rm -r dist && npm run build` to replace the existing build.